 Visit these adorable playful creatures in their spot-on river habitat.

 Meet the four river otters: Shasta, Ryer, Baxter, and Tahoe.
 They’ve all been rescued from throughout the Bay area’s river systems and now reside full time in their cozy habitat.

 Pier 39 Sea Lions

 Don’t miss the Sea Lions!
-While you are visiting Pier 39 and the Aquarium by the Bay, be sure to look for the San Francisco Bay’s most popular residents — the playful, charismatic and laid-back Sea Lions!
+While you are visiting Pier 39 and the Aquarium of the Bay, be sure to look for the San Francisco Bay’s most popular residents – the playful, charismatic and laid-back Sea Lions!

 These guys are a permanent fixture at Pier 39, and always a big hit with kids and grown-ups alike.
 They arrived for the first time back in 1990, shortly after the Loma Prieda earthquake, and have been returning ever since.